UCREL/HEC/examples/single_gpu_job/README.md

 ## Main difference between CPU and GPU job

-Are the HEC submission settings.
+Below are the HEC submission settings.
 [For a detailed guide on the HEC GPU submission settings see the HEC GPU page](https://answers.lancaster.ac.uk/display/ISS/Using+GPUs+on+the+HEC).
 In our GPU submission script, [./tagging.com](./tagging.com) we have the following settings:

 ``` bash
 #$ -q gpu